jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 == Changelog ==

+= 1.3.19 =
+* Fixes issue not initial loading editing tables in Gutenberg blocks.

+= 1.3.18 =
+* Fixes issue with Gutenberg block containing a table field.
+If the same block was used multiple times on a page, the changes were not saved.

+= 1.3.17 =
+* Changes registering the ACF field type using the acf_register_field_type methode.
+* Removes support for ACF version 4.

+= 1.3.16 =
+* Fixes an logical error causing PHP warnings

+= 1.3.15 =
+* Fixes an issue with count() in PHP8

 = 1.3.14 =
 * Prevents the font-size and line-height in the blue editor window of the table cells from being overwritten by other styles.